AbuseIO/SCART-docs/docs/details/rules.md

 ## Direct classify

 Sometimes the classification can be done automatically based on a domain specification in an URL.
 This can be done with the "Direct classify" rule.
-For the ILLEGAL and NOT ILLEGAL the questions will be used as defined for a mainurl.
+SCARt will apply the same classification for all URL's under the domain as it has set for the mainurl of the domain.

 When an URL matches a Direct classify rule, the classification is set and the report is directly set on the check online status.
 A NTD is send if applicable, also ICCAM actions